 - Tentative Course Requirements for the CMCB Graduate Program

 The CMCB graduate program requirements are currently being restructured for the 2016-2017 academic year.
 Current applicants to the program are encouraged to apply to the program by selecting one of the two disciplines described below.

 Please select a program below to view the degree requirements and curriculum:

 - The equivalent of a bachelor's degree from a recognized institution of higher education

 - GRE general test (an advanced test is not required)

 Admission requirements include:

-> If you wish to apply please complete the on-line application forms available at http://www.gradapp.indiana.edu/.
+If you wish to apply please complete the on-line application forms available at http://www.gradapp.indiana.edu/.
 Please note that the academic program you need to select is Medicine.
 In addition,as the CMCB graduate program requirements are currently being restructured for the 2016-2017 academic year.
-Current applicants to the program are encouraged to apply to the program by selecting one of the two academic plans listed below.
+Applicants are encouraged to apply to one of the two academic plans listed below.

-> Paper copies of the application for international students are available from the International Admissions Office.
+Paper copies of the application for international students are available from the International Admissions Office.
 Please request this via email at: email@example.com

 Those interested in the combined MD/Ph.D. program must submit separate applications to the School of Medicine Admissions Office for the MD program and to the Medical Sciences Graduate Program for the graduate degree program.